viviankaun/Implemented-PDF-to-image-conversion-using-Python-and-the-Django-framework/README.md

 Upload pdf to the system and it will automatically split into multiple images.
 When we delete our data aslo remove the files on our file system.

+###
+urls.py : URL configuration.
+view.py : Most of the logic flow. model.py: Generally, each model maps to a single database table. form.py : we use customized form and map to table.

 ## SQLlite with model :
 1. Create a model for multiple tables